Home

 Important For Reimbursement

-CPT medical billing codes are assigned for every service a provider performs on or for a patient.
-These are services such as the evaluation of a patients condition, surgical procedures, or testing or diagnostic services.
-CPT codes are used by health insurers to determine how much a provider is reimbursed based on the services - or procedure - performed.
-Depending on the doctors contract with the insurance company, each provider may not be paid the same for the same procedure.
+CPT medical billing codes are assigned for every service that a provider performs on or for a patient.
+These are services such as the evaluation of a patients condition, surgical procedures, testing, or diagnostic services.
+CPT codes are used by health insurance companies to determine how much a provider is reimbursed based on the services or procedure performed.
+Depending on the providers agreement or contract with the insurance company, each provider may not be paid the same for the same procedure.

-CPT codes correspond to an ICD-9 diagnostic code (soon to be ICD-10) which classify a disease or condition.
-For an insurance claim to be paid by the insurer, the CPT medical billing codes must appropriately match the ICD 9 (or ICD 10) diagnostic code.
-For example, the ICD 9 code for high blood pressure cannot be assigned a CPT-4 code for an unrelated treatment like an injection.
+CPT codes correspond to an ICD-9-CM diagnostic code (soon to be ICD-10) which classifies a disease or condition.
+For an insurance claim to be paid by the insurer, the CPT medical billing codes must match the ICD 9 (or ICD 10) diagnostic code.
+For example, the ICD 9 code for high blood pressure cannot be assigned the CPT-4 treatment code for an unrelated treatment like an injection.

 Where Can I Find CPT Medical Billing Codes?

-The CPT medical billing codes are copyrighted by the AMA which prevents free use and distribution of codes without their permission and authorization.
+The CPT medical billing codes are copyrighted by the AMA which prevents their free use and distribution without their permission and authorization.

 However the AMA does allow a personal, non-commercial search of the Current Procedural Terminology (CPT) Codes on their website.
-The stipulation is that you that you can look up the codes only for personal information and cannot sell them.
+The condition is that you that you can look up the codes ONLY for personal information and cannot sell the information.

 Three Categories of Codes